Visit our Covid-19 Guidance Hub Click here

 During the course of our work we may collect information from you and others relevant to the Services.
 We will return any original documents to you if requested.
 Whilst certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
 You must tell us if you require the return or retention of any specific documents for a longer period.

 You may have a legal responsibility to retain documents and records relevant to the Services, for example for tax purposes, for specified periods as required by law.
 You are responsible for complying with any such record retention requirements.

-The data controller is the HW Fisher entity or entities which you have engaged for the provision of services.
-We are responsible for personal data collected from you when you engage with us to provide our services.
+The Controller is the HW Fisher entity or entities which you have engaged for the provision of Services.
+We are responsible for personal data collected from you when you engage with us to provide services.

-The HW Fisher companies are HW Fisher (registered with the UK Information Commissioner’s Office (ICO) under number ZA274531); HW Fisher & Company Limited (registered with the ICO under number Z7250629); HW Fisher Corporate Limited (registered with the ICO under number Z5898611); and HW Fisher Business Solutions Limited (registered with the ICO under number Z9719105).
-Each HW Fisher company has its registered office at Acre House, 11/15 William Road, London, NW1 3ER.
+The HW Fisher entities are HW Fisher LLP (registered with the UK Information Commissioner’s Office (ICO) under number ZA841407) and HW Fisher Business Solutions Limited (registered with the ICO under number Z7250629).
+Each HW Fisher entity has its registered office at Acre House, 11/15 William Road, London, NW1 3ER.

 We have appointed an Information Security Officer who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the Information Security Officer using the details set out below.